Alejandro Tabilo: 2020: ATP Cup, Major debut and first win, top 200

-2021: Masters 1000 debut, First Challenger title, top 150 debut
+2021: Masters debut and first win, top 150

-Tabilo tried to repeat his run on the 2021 Australian Open, but lost in first round of qualifying to Hugo Dellien.

-At 2021 Chile Open, Tabilo won a spot through the qualifying tournament, and won his first round match to Jozef Kovalík.
-He lost to fellow chilean and eventual champion Cristian Garín in the second round.
+Tabilo tried to repeat his run at the 2021 Australian Open, but lost in first round of qualifying to Hugo Dellien.
+At the 2021 Chile Open, Tabilo won a main draw spot after qualifying, and won his first round match to Jozef Kovalík.
+He lost to fellow Chilean and eventual champion Cristian Garín in the second round.

-Tabilo qualified to the main draw of 2021 Miami Open, his first Masters 1000 tournament.
+In March, Tabilo qualified to the main draw of 2021 Miami Open, his first Masters 1000 tournament.
 He lost to Mikael Ymer in the first round.

-In July, Alejandro reached his first Challenger final, at the Lexington Challenger.
+In July, Tabilo reached his first Challenger final, at the Lexington Challenger.
 He lost the title to Jason Kubler.

-In October, Tabilo qualified to the main draw of 2021 BNP Paribas Open, and got his first win on a Masters 1000 level, defeating Denis Kudla.
-He lost to Matteo Berrettini in the second round, in his first match against a top 10 player.
+In October, Tabilo qualified to the main draw of the Indian Wells Open, and got his first win on a Masters 1000 level, defeating Denis Kudla.
+He lost to Matteo Berrettini in the second round in his first match against a top 10 player.

 The following month, Tabilo reached his second Challenger final at Guayaquil, Ecuador.
 He won his first Challenger title defeating Jesper de Jong in the final.

-The title put Tabilo at a ranking of World No. 140, becoming the No. 2 Chilean ranked singles player, after Cristian Garín.
+With the title Tabilo reached a career-high ranking of World No. 140 on 8 November 2021, becoming the No. 2 Chilean singles player.